k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/02_web_services_properties.md

 <tr>
 <td width="200pxl" valign="top"><p><h5>Version</h5></p></td>
 <td width="700pxl" valign="top">
 <p>Representation of the Web Service&rsquo;s versioning control status.
-A version number is incorporated into the Web Service&rsquo;s URL and is used to enable several Web Service versions.
+A version number is incorporated into the Web Service&rsquo;s URL and is used to enable several web service versions.
 The default population of Version is 1.</p>
 <p><strong>Versioning Logic</strong>&nbsp;</p>
 <ul>
 <li>If the version is not part of the URL, the API will respond with the latest version.</li>